clinical mentors

 Of course, before signing a Clinical Mentor Declaration, you’ll need to at least speed read the case study to verify it is indeed an accurate reflection of the student’s involvement.

-We won’t lie – there is work involved, but if you have a passion for teaching, and are open to learning.
-Then you will get much more out of mentoring that you put into it.
+We won’t lie – there is work involved, but if you have a passion for teaching, and are open to learning then you will get much more out of mentoring that you put into it.

 Most mentors will spend several hours a week working with and supervising new skills, but then the student can work under indirect supervision.